 Just like any complex machine, an air conditioner’s performance naturally degrades over time.
 Internal components like the compressor, fan motors, and coils experience years of wear and tear.
 An older system has to work much harder to produce the same amount of cool air it did when it was new.
 According to one HVAC discussion, a system that is 18 years old is considered ancient in industry terms.
 While you could pay for a repair, it’s often a temporary fix, as other aging components are likely to fail soon after.
 This decline in performance shows up in your comfort and your wallet, leading to uneven cooling and higher energy bills.

-When to Start Planning for a Replacement
+When Should You Start Shopping for a New AC?

 You don’t have to wait for a total system failure to know it’s time for an upgrade.
 Two of the clearest signs are frequent repairs and rising energy costs.
 If you find yourself calling for service every summer, those repair bills can add up quickly, often making a new unit the more cost-effective choice.
 Similarly, a sudden spike in your summer electricity bills is a major red flag that your AC is losing efficiency.
 Instead of waiting for a crisis, you can proactively explore your options.
 A great first step is to schedule a Virtual Tele-Tech appointment to get expert advice on replacement options without any pressure.